daattali/beautiful-jekyll/_posts/2016-12-22-principal-component-analysis.md

 Hope you found this article useful and understood Principal Component Analysis.

-In the next article, the applications of PCA will explained in detail.
+In the next article, let’s take a look at the applications point of view of PCA.

-*If you liked this article — I’d really appreciate if you hit the like button to recommend it or left a comment.
-You can also follow me on Twitter.
+*Thank you for reading.
 Peace!*